MicrosoftDocs/sdk-api/sdk-api-src/content/d3dcommon/ne-d3dcommon-_d3d_shader_variable_flags.md

 ## -description

-Values that identify information about a shader variable.
+Flags that indicate information about a shader variable; these flags are returned using a reflection interface.

 ## -enum-fields